One Of Hawaii's Top Auto Accident

-Oahu Car Insurance Law
+HAWAII Car Insurance Law

 Negligence has been defined as the doing of something that a reasonably prudent person wouldn’t do or the failure to do something that a reasonable person would do under similar circumstances.
 Negligence can be either affirmative conduct or the failure to perform an affirmative act.
-For example, in a car collision, or any type of vehicle accident, whether it be a truck accident, bus accident, a motorcycle accident, or even a pedestrian accident, this could mean a broad range of behavior, from a lapse of attention causing a driver to rear-end another vehicle, cross a centerline, fail to yield the right of way or run a stop sign, resulting in a collision.
+For example, in a car collision, or any type of vehicle accident, whether it be a truck accident, bus accident, motorcycle accident, or even a pedestrian accident, this could mean a broad range of behavior, from a lapse of attention causing a driver to rear-end another vehicle, cross a centerline, fail to yield the right of way or run a stop sign, resulting in a collision.

 The hypothetical “reasonable person” standard is used as the basis to judge human behavior.
 A reasonable person utilizes care under circumstances in which it is foreseeable that the failure to do so would pose an unreasonable risk of injury to others.